History, Ph.D.

 • Personal Statement

-Ph.D. candidates choose three fields of specialization: a major and two minor fields.
+Ph.D. candidates select three disciplinary pathways: a major and two minor pathways.

 Course Title Credits